Jeffrey Boakye

 Jeffrey Boakye (born 22 March 1982) is a British author, educator, broadcaster and occasional journalist.
 Since 2021, he has presented, alongside Cerys Matthews to March 2024 and Anna Phoebe from May 2024, the BBC Radio 4 programme Add To Playlist, which explores connections in music.

 Biography

 Early years and education

 Jeffrey Boakye grew up in Brixton in south London, United Kingdom.
-He is of Ghanaian heritage, his parents having migrated to the UK in the 1970s.
+He is of Ghanaian heritage, his parents having migrated from Ghana to the UK in the 1970s.
 He attended Corpus Christi Primary School in Brixton before attending Salesian College, Battersea, then Wimbledon College.
 He studied English Literature at the University of Leicester, graduating in 2003.

 Teaching

 A teacher of English to 11- to 18-year-olds since 2007, he was appointed a Senior Teaching Fellow in Manchester Institute of Education (MIE), University of Manchester, in 2022.

 Writing

 Boakye has written articles and comment pieces for publications including The Guardian, The Financial Times and the Royal Society of Arts Journal, and is the author of several books for adults as well as young readers.
 His most recent adult book is I Heard What You Said (2022), about which Joseph Harker of The Guardian said: "This book is essential reading for teachers, those who run educational institutions, parents – but perhaps most of all for those Black children who may be currently going through school not realising why they are made to feel small, out of step and unworthy.
 For them in particular, it could be a ray of hope."